HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/styling_options.md

 ![](../../../../assets/HCL_Presentation_Designer_Styling_Options_Sample_Styles_Preview.png)

-## Style Sections
+## Style sections

 Style sections in Presentation Designer refer to categorized areas where users can adjust specific style properties of the selected user element on the canvas.
-Each section focuses on a different aspect of the element's design and helps users navigate the style panel and apply the adjustments they need for each element.
+Each section focuses on a different aspect of the element's design and helps users navigate the **Style** panel and apply the adjustments they need for each element.

 ### Dimensions
 The **Dimensions** properties allow users to control the size and scaling of elements within the design.
 These settings ensure that elements fit well within their container and across various screen sizes.